psimoesSsimoes/seomis.github.io/_posts/2020-12-12-my-advent-of-rust-day-4.markdown

 ---

-#Some lessons to myself: dont fight the compiler.
+#Some lessons to myself: don't fight the compiler.
 If your approach/pattern is not working, it is probably because you probably cannot use this same pattern using Rust.
 Stop, re-evaluate, read the documentation, and surely you'll find a way of solving the problem.

-If it is the correct way... well, that should be re-evaluated, once you have a better knowledge of Rust :)
+If it is the correct way... well, that should be re-evaluated, once i have a better knowledge of Rust :)